Master of Education

 The Master's Degree in Early Childhood Education is designed for professionals who currently hold a Michigan Elementary Teaching Certificate and who are teaching in programs for children from birth - eight (8) years of age or those who wish to work with these age groups.
-As part of this program, students may have their transcripts evaluated and a plan of work developed to become eligible to receive an Early Childhood (ZA) Endorsement on the Michigan Elementary Teaching Certificate.
+As part of this program, students may have their transcripts evaluated and a plan of work developed to become eligible to receive an Early Childhood General and Special Education (ZS) Endorsement on the Michigan Elementary Teaching Certificate.
 Students may need teaching experience with primary, pre-primary or infant-toddler age groups.

 The coursework for this program is divided into three (3) areas:

 - The general professional sequence or core; and

 A minimum of 30 semester hours of credit is required for graduation:

 - Courses, Seminars, Practicums 12 - 16 Cr.

 - Terminal Master's Seminar and Essay Project 3 Cr.

 3. Cognate 3 - 6 Cr.

 When all coursework is completed and the MTTC Early Childhood Education Test #82 has been passed, students must:

 - Apply for degree